truenas/documentation/content/CORETutorials/JailsPluginsVMs/Plugins/MinIOPlugin.md

     {{< trueimage src="images/CORE/13.0/MinioClientMirror.png" alt="MinIO Client Mirror" id="MinIO Client Mirror" >}}

-    The `mc mirror` operation with the `--watch` flag does not end when the transfer is completed, as it continually looks for new files added to the source.
+    The `mc mirror` operation with the `--watch` flag does not end when the transfer completes, as it continually looks for new files added to the source.
     The transfer rate also does not reach 0, as it is an average throughout the operation.

-3. Verify the transfer has completed successfully by comparing bucket size and items through the web UI of each deployment.
+3. Verify the transfer completed successfully by comparing bucket size and items through the web UI of each deployment.
     **Usage** size may vary slightly due to rounding differences between versions, but the total number of objects should be the same.

     {{< trueimage src="images/CORE/13.0/MinioPluginVerifyBuckets.png" alt="Compare Buckets to Verify Completion" id="Compare Buckets to Verify Completion" >}}

 4. Use <kbd>CTRL+C</kbd> to end the `mc mirror` operation.
 5. Go to **Services** and toggle the **RUNNING** S3 service to **STOPPED**.
-6. If needed, edit the Minio plugin to reflect the correct port numbers using the process in [Configuring the Minio Plugin for Migration](#configuring-the-minio-plugin-for-migration), step one.
+6. (Optional) Edit the Minio plugin to reflect the configured port numbers matching existing MinIO clients using the process in [Configuring the Minio Plugin for Migration](#configuring-the-minio-plugin-for-migration), step one.
 7. Configure access keys and secret keys for the Minio plugin deployment with any services using MinIO as a data storage target.
     Monitor and verify that the new deployment is operating properly.
 8. (Optional) Delete the original dataset from the S3 service deployment.
-    If storage capacity allows, we suggest retaining an archive the original dataset, at least until you have confirmed that the plugin deployment is fully functional.
+    If storage capacity allows, we suggest retaining an archive of the original dataset, at least until you have confirmed that the plugin deployment is fully functional.
+After confirming full functionality, delete the original dataset from the S3 Service deployment.